Guide

 +

 Japanese auction house databases are proprietary commercial systems.
-Accessing them requires formal licensing agreements and ongoing fees paid to the auction houses.
+USS, TAU, HAA, LAA, JU and 500+ other houses do not publish their data publicly.
+Accessing their systems requires formal licensing agreements and ongoing fees paid directly to the auction houses.
 JP Sheet charges $7 per report because that is the cost of legitimate database access.
-Any service offering the same data for free does not have genuine direct database access.

 Is a free auction sheet check enough to protect my purchase?